 The weather was marginal VFR with some broken to overcast conditions along the way so we were again IFR at 8,000 feet.
 The conditions in the Ottawa area were 2,000 feet broken and since Rockcliffe does not have an instrument approach procedure we flew the Ottawa RNAV (GNSS) RWY 32 approach.
 When we brok out at around 2,000 feet I cancelled IFR and proceeded to Rockcliffe VFR.

-Waiting to greet us was a friend and colleague from my days in Ottawa at Transport Canada and more recently from COPA, Kevin Psutka.
-Kevin became our guide and host for the day.
+Waiting to greet us was a friend and colleague from my days in Ottawa at Transport Canada and more recently from the Canadian Owners and Pilots Association (COPA), Kevin Psutka.
+Kevin was the previous President of COPA and he became our guide and host for a couple of days.
 Thanks Kevin.

-After lunch it was on to the RCMP Stables to see the horses for the Musical Ride, then to the Canada Aviation and Space Museum.
+After lunch with Kevin it was on to the RCMP Stables to see where the horses for the Musical Ride call home.

 It is likely not well known but there is an interesting museum at the stables.